resheku/my-awesome/README.md

 - [canonical/cloud-init](https://github.com/canonical/cloud-init) - Official upstream for the cloud-init: cloud instance initialization
 - [cdrx/django-admin-menu](https://github.com/cdrx/django-admin-menu) - A Django admin theme with a horizontal, tabbed navigation bar
 - [celery/django-celery-beat](https://github.com/celery/django-celery-beat) - Celery Periodic Tasks backed by the Django ORM
-- [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
-It can also act as a client for any other CA that uses the ACME protocol.
 - [charlax/professional-programming](https://github.com/charlax/professional-programming) - A collection of learning resources for curious software engineers
 - [chezou/tabula-py](https://github.com/chezou/tabula-py) - Simple wrapper of tabula-java: extract table from PDF into pandas DataFrame
-- [chrippa/livestreamer](https://github.com/chrippa/livestreamer) - Command-line utility that extracts streams from various services and pipes them into a video player of choice.
-No longer maintained, use streamlink or youtube-dl instead.
 - [chrisseto/django-include](https://github.com/chrisseto/django-include) - ORM extensions for performance-conscious perfectionists.
 - [chrissimpkins/codeface](https://github.com/chrissimpkins/codeface) - Typefaces for source code beautification
 - [chtd/psycopg2cffi](https://github.com/chtd/psycopg2cffi) - Port to cffi with some speed improvements